TeriosKrim/TeriosKrim/README.md

 - 👋 Hi, I’m @TeriosKrim
 - 👀 I’m interested in ...
-A lot of things but mainly Game development/ making a visual novel
+A lot of things but mainly game development/ making a visual novel game
 - 🌱 I’m currently learning ...
 Renpy, Python and Full Stack
 - 📫 How to reach me ... you can reach me at wanyajones82@gmail.com